Helping all children become happy learners

 So why did this work?
 Mainly novelty, the child was probably curious about me as I was someone unknown.
 Also, my demand was a polite request asking for help and there was no mention of the wrong behaviour.

 In order to apply this strategy you need an endless supply of novelties as each thing tried will only work for a short while.
-Once the novelty has worn off it become ineffective.
+Once the novelty has worn off it becomes ineffective.
 Use of tablets can be very helpful as images and short videos can be relatively easy to find and used to quickly acquire some level of cooperation from the child.

 Be indirect when giving instructions